Gawlik promoted to Associate Head Coach, Kelsay joins staff as assistant

 No. 12 Oregon, Oregon State come to East Lansing.

-Mike Gawlik begins his ninth season as an assistant coach and his 10th overall with the Spartan volleyball program.
-His decade-long working relationship with Cathy George and Russ Carney has provided MSU nearly unprecedented continuity on its sideline.
-Together, they have brought MSU to the NCAA Tournament in seven of their nine seasons, with three trips to the Sweet 16.
+2015 will mark Mike Gawlik's 11th year as part of the Michigan State volleyball program, and his first as the Associate Head Coach of the Spartans.
+He was an assistant for nine years after one year as a volunteer coach, and his decade-long working relationship with Cathy George has provided MSU nearly unprecedented continuity on its sideline.
+Together, they have brought MSU to the NCAA Tournament in eight of their ten seasons, with three trips to the Sweet 16.

 Gawlik started with the program in the fall of 2005 as a volunteer assistant coach and was elevated to a full-time assistant position the following year.
 His primary responsibility on the MSU staff is the mentoring of the defensive specialists.
 He also assists with the blockers on the team and specializes as a defensive coordinator for the Spartan coaching staff.

-Under Gawlik's tutelage, libero Kori Moster has blossomed into perhaps the best defensive player in the country entering the 2014 season.
-A two-time Big Ten Defensive Player of the Year and All-America selection, Moster was selected for the 2014 USA Volleyball Collegiate National Team which toured China back in June.
-She is already MSU's career digs leader and led the Big Ten in that category two years running, and is looking to become the second player in B1G history to earn Defensive Player of the Year honors three times.
+Under Gawlik's tutelage, libero Kori Moster was one of the most decorated players in program history.
+A two-time Big Ten Defensive Player of the Year and three-time All-America selection, Moster was selected for the 2014 USA Volleyball Collegiate National Team.
+She graduated as MSU's career digs leader and third all-time in the Big Ten.

 Gawlik has impacted many players in addition to Moster, and has been a primary catalyst for the Spartans' play on the back line.
 Prior to Moster, Gawlik tutored libero Allyson Karaba (2007-10).
 After seeing scarce playing time during her freshman year as a walk-on, Gawlik helped the sophomore tally 518 digs on the season, second-most in a single season in school history.
 She also ranked third in single-season school history with 4.39 digs per set, and she did so with scoring being reduced from 30 points to 25 points per set.
 Karaba ended her career trailing only Nicole Colaluca on both lists, an athlete that Gawlik also mentored in his time at MSU.